aws-samples/sample-cap-quant/data-processing/tick-data-processing/README.md

 ## Implementatin

-- The destination bucket on the quant trading side needs to be configured with the following bucket policy:
+- The destination bucket on the quant side needs to be configured with the following bucket policy:

 ```json
 {